Loading floor flat or deep...?

 ![]() |

-Raised loading floor Loading floor raised by battery in the trunk.
-Usually in PHEV (plug-in hybrid) vehicles. |
+Raised loading floor The loading floor is raised by the battery in the trunk.
+Usually found in PHEV (plug-in hybrid) vehicles. |